bterwijn/memory_graph/README.md

 ![copy_method.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/copy_method.png)

 ### Name Rebinding ###
-When `a` and `b` share a mutable value, then changing the value of `a` changes the value of `b` and vice versa.
-However, reassigning the value of `a` does not change `b`.
-When you reassign `a`, you only rebind the name `a` to a new value without effecting any other variables.
+When `a` and `b` share a mutable value, then changing the value of `b` changes the value of `a` and vice versa.
+However, reassigning the value of `b` does not change `a`.
+When you reassign `b`, you only rebind the name `b` to a new value without effecting any other variables.

 ```python
 import memory_graph as mg